-The Company's investment portfolio consists of U.S government and government agency obligations and investment grade, interest bearing corporate debt securities with varying maturity dates, the majority of which are five years or less.
-The Company estimates that a 10% increase in interest rates would result in an approximate \$380,000 decrease in the fair value of the its available-for sale securities as of September 30, 2000, but no material impact on the results of operations or cash flows.
+SurModics' investment policy requires investments with high credit quality issuers and limits the amount of credit exposure to any one issuer.
+The Company's investments principally consist of U.S. government and government agency obligations and investment-grade, interest-bearing corporate debt securities with varying maturity dates, the majority of which are five years or less.
+Because of the credit criteria of the Company's investment policies, the primary market risk associated with these investments is interest rate risk.
+SurModics does not use derivative financial instruments to manage interest rate risk or to speculate on future changes in interest rates.
+A 10% increase in interest rates would result in an approximate \$350,000 decrease in the fair value of the Company's available-for-sale securities as of September 30, 2001, but no material impact on the results of operations or cash flows.
+Management believes that a reasonable change in raw material prices would not have a material impact on future earnings or cash flows because the Company's inventory exposure is not material.

 Although the Company conducts business in foreign countries, its international operations consist primarily of sales of reagent and stabilization chemicals.
 Additionally, all sales transactions are in U.S. dollars.
 Accordingly, SurModics does not expect to be subject to material foreign currency risk with respect to future costs or cash flows from our foreign sales.
 To date, the Company has not entered into any foreign currency forward exchange contracts or other derivative financial instruments to hedge the effects of adverse fluctuations in foreign currency exchange.